harbor-xyz/ethereum-postgres-liquidationBot/README.md

 # Harbor Testnet with One Chain and One Off-Chain Actor

-This is to demosntrate configuring, building and running a sample Testnet.
+This is to demosntrate configuring, building and running a sample Testnet with one chain and two actors.
 Clone this repo and follow along.

 ## Copy API Key